paulckim/css-fx/README.md

 * `fx-fade-in-up`

 #### Example
-Here's an example of Split card using React:
+Here's an example of the fade in animations using React:
 ```js
 setAnimating(isActive) {
   this.setState({ isActive: isActive })